You must purchase a smart-me Professional meter licence to set up virtual tariffs.

 A balance meter can optionally be specified for the solar tariff.
 If the balance meter is specified, the energy that is fed into the grid is taken into account when calculating the solar tariff.
 This means that for each 15 minutes, only the solar energy that was actually consumed in the building is distributed (energy available = PV production - grid feed-in).

 Valid from: The start date from which this tariff applies

 Valid until: The end date for the validity of this tariff

-You can define an additional condition indicating when this tariff is to be valid.
-This can be a time span (e.g. for high/low tariffs) or any other condition.
-The condition must be defined as an if-then action beforehand.
+You can define when this tariff is valid with an additional condition.
+This can be a time period (e.g. for high/low tariff) or any other condition.
+The condition must have been defined beforehand as an If/ Then action.

-Please note that at least one (normal) tariff must be valid at all times.
-Otherwise, the consumed energy will not be charged.
+Please note that at least one (normal) tariff must always be valid.
+Otherwise the consumed energy will not be charged.

-Once you have defined all the tariffs, you must click on ‘Recalculate’.
-This will calculate and activate all the virtual tariffs.
-This process can take several hours.
+When you have defined all tariffs, it is mandatory to click on "Recalculate".
+This calculates and activates all virtual tariffs.
+This process can take a few hours.